Skip to content

 autoUploadNativeDebugSymbol = true // Upload c/c++ symbol so file, default is false

-datakitUrl = 'https://datakit.url' // datakit reporting address, generateSourceMapOnly=true does not require configuration
+datakitUrl = 'https://datakit.url' // Datakit upload address, generateSourceMapOnly=true is not required

-datawayToken = 'dataway_token' // Space token, generateSourceMapOnly=true does not require configuration
+datawayToken = 'dataway_token' // Workspace token, generateSourceMapOnly=true is not required

-appId = "appid_xxxxx" // appid, generateSourceMapOnly=true does not require configuration
+appId = "appid_xxxxx" // appid, generateSourceMapOnly=true is not required

-env = 'common' // Environment, generateSourceMapOnly=true does not require configuration
+env = 'common' // Environment, generateSourceMapOnly=true is not required

-// Native so specified path, just specify the upper directory of abi files
+// native so specified path, just specify the upper directory of the abi file

 // |-stripped_native_libs